-7. Transport and Environment
+8 Transport and Environment

-1 Leadership and collaboration to address the climate change emergency and empower London's wider environmental challenges.
+8.1 Leadership and collaboration to address the climate change emergency and London's wider environmental challenges in the context of a green recovery from Covid-19.

 Boroughs' supported by London Councils' collaborate to deliver and significantly accelerate the move towards being a carbon neutral city and reduce air pollution; gaining support from government through powers and funding to deliver on this and the wider city environment agenda.